 A photo’s complexity is where a large portion of the costs occur.
 If this variable had an equation, it would look something like this…

 When you plan out a shoot, there are a lot of factors we need to know.
 The less complexity, the lower the costs.
-To illustrate this point let’s take a look at this image taken by our photographer Monty Milburn.
+To illustrate this point, let’s look at this image taken by our photographer Monty Milburn.

-This required a location scout, booking the location, numerous models, hair and makeup stylist, wardrobe stylists, food stylists, set stylist, photo assistants, catering for the shoot, and more.
+This photo required a location scout, booking the location, numerous models, hair and makeup stylist, wardrobe stylists, food stylists, set stylists, photo assistants, catering for the shoot, and more.
 Also, after many photos were taken, it required final selections and photo retouching to bring it to the state you see today.
-As you can imagine this clearly cost much more than a simple shot of a product on white like this.
+As you can imagine, this clearly costs much more than a simple shot of a product on white like this.

 On top of that, there are multiple options for everything.
-There are usually numerous stylists to choose from, props can vary widely, models, and so on.
-To sort through it and plan out the logistics, we find it essential to have in-house producers to work with clients on each element.
+There are usually numerous stylists to choose from, props, models, etc. To sort through it and plan out the logistics, we find it essential to have in-house producers to work with clients on each element.

 1 + E – The economies of scale

 Similar to the concept in manufacturing, the more photos you take of a similar nature, the more significant the efficiencies.
-Once the shoot is set up, it’s not that much more work to keep going.
-The total price of shooting one image of a product on white with some beautiful lighting might be $200 (which includes retouching), but if you request 25 final images in total with similar lighting that can drop to $50 per shot including retouching.
+Once the shoot is set up, it’s not that much work to keep going.
+The total price of shooting one image of a product on white with some beautiful lighting might be $200 (which includes retouching), but if you request 25 final images in total with similar lighting, that can drop to $50 per shot, including retouching.